lucasplagwitz/recon/README.md

-# RECON
+# PyRegIP

-A python-based research toolbox for reconstruction and segmentation to solve Inverse Problems.
+A python-based toolbox for solving regularized Inverse Problems using Primal-Dual algorithms.

+## Overview

+* Reconstruction, Smoothing
+* class-based Segmentation
+* Locally Adapted Regularization
+* Bregman-Iteration

 ## Reconstruction
 In terms of Inverse Problems one is interested in the reason